dy/piezo/docs/r&d.md

   + cooler than `;;`
     + `\` is cool
   + looks fresh directionally, shadow effect `\\\\\\\\\\\\\\\\\\\\\\\\\`
+    + shadow makes sense as comments hide in "shadow" of real code
   - possible conflict with string escapes
     + can be resolved with `\\`
       + creates clear separation of "comments" area